qcitizen/qc-apply/README.md

 This exercise took roughly 1 hr and 15 min. for me to complete.
 In the future I might improve on the time with the following adjustments :

-1. Walk through the steps of the method I come up with a few samples before writing the implementation.
+1. Walk through the steps of the propose method with a few samples before writing the implementation.

 2. Create some boiler plate for starting a project with a simple function and 'test' dir already set up.